Polytoria/Docs/docs/static-classes/UI/index.md

 # UI
-UI is a class to make GUIs
+UI is a static class used for creating User Interface elements through LocalScripts.
+While it is possible to create UI elements in normal scripts, it will only work in local playtesting and not on server.